Game-Protocol/gamestarter-contracts/README.md

 2. Just one converter?
 3. Connector vs converter?
 4. Active converter?
-5. After the converter is activated how can we add new subtokens to trade with the main token
+5. After the converter is activated how can we add new subtokens to trade with the main token?
+6. can we use bancors deployed converter factory to create our converter?
-6. If you want to buy GXT using subtoken, is GXT minted in the converter?
+7. If you want to buy GXT using subtoken, is GXT minted in the converter?
-7. How are conversion paths saved?
+8. How are conversion paths saved?